 The review stage of a translation is a breeze with a CAT tool.
 The visual advantage of having the source and target text next to each other is essential for a thorough inspection of the progress.
-These basic yet efficacious features make an essential difference to your workflow especially when dealing with larger volumes.
+Quality assessment tools or plugins have become highly sophisticated and help to detect those pesky mistakes of an overworked translator.
+These basic yet efficacious features make an essential difference to your workflow, especially when dealing with larger volumes.

 Computer-assisted Translation Tools also are also a godsend when it comes to calculating the price and quoting the cost of a project.
 Their inbuilt scanner can analyse a text and help you determine a fair price tag for your services.

-With all these advantages at hand, we should have a quick look at the current market and see what options are available.
-There is an excellent choice of CAT tools out there, and some are better than others – some are more expensive than others too:
+With all these advantages at hand, let’s have a quick look at the market and see what options are currently available.
+There is an excellent choice of CAT tools out there, and some are better than others – some are more expensive than others too.

 Freely available CAT Tools:

-There is some CAT-software free of charge available.
-These are the perfect choice for the burgeoning freelancer who is still finding his/her way around these tools.
+There is some CAT-software free of charge available online.
+These are the perfect choice for the burgeoning freelancer who is still finding his/her way around this kind of software.